schirrmie/upm/README.md

 ### test accessing UPM in the browser
 Now you should be able to see the UPM site.
-On the top right side press the button "Global Settings". you should see existing distribution configs for Debian, Ubuntu, OracleServer, etc.
-You should also see default distritubion command and distribution version command.
+On the top right side press the button "Global Settings". you should see existing distribution configs for Debian, Ubuntu, OracleServer, etc. you should also see default distritubion command and distribution version command.
 If you see all this then you're ready to start otherwise look for any errors in your webserver error log.

 ### UPM host access setup